Facility Dogs and Animal-Assisted Therapy

 What are hospital facility dogs?

-Facility dogs are trained hospital therapy dogs.
+Hospital facility dogs are trained hospital therapy dogs.
 They respond to commands such as “snuggle” and "high-five."
-Casey is part of our staff, with a vest and badge.
-She lives with and reports to work with OHSU employees who received training and certification in animal-assisted therapy.
+Casey and Darby are part of our staff, each with a vest and badge.
+They live with and report to work with OHSU employees who have received training and certification in animal-assisted therapy.

-Our facility dogs have been provided by Assistance Dogs Northwest.
+Our facility dogs are provided by Assistance Dogs Northwest.
+The nonprofit owns the dogs and partners with OHSU to offer their services.

 What are animal-assisted therapy teams?